-- Check that the wireless-enabled PC or printer is on the same wireless network as the PC using the Bridge. - Make sure that the SSID and operating mode are the same for all devices connected to the same wireless network. - If the wireless LAN settings are okay, make sure that all the devices are on the same IP network. - 4.
-The Web-based Utility doesn't detect the Bridge.
+- Check that the wireless-enabled PC or printer is on the same wireless network as the PC using the Bridge. - Make sure that the SSID and network mode are the same for all devices connected to the same wireless network. - If the wireless LAN settings are okay, make sure that all the devices are on the same IP network.

+4. The Web-based Utility doesn't detect the Bridge.

-Make sure that the Ethernet cable is properly connected and that the LAN LED is lit.
-If the LED is not lit, change the position of the X-II selection switch on the Bridge's rear panel.
-Use the X setting if you are connecting the Bridge to a network card or other Ethernet device.
+Make sure that the Ethernet cable is properly connected and that the Ethernet LED is lit.
+If the LED is not lit, change the position of the X-II slide switch on the Bridge's rear panel.
+Use the X setting if you are connecting the Bridge to a network adapter.
 Use the II setting if you are connecting the Bridge to a hub or switch.
+If you still do not have an active connection, then change the position of the X-II switch again.